Mac-Compatible Hard and CD-ROM Drives, Cases - tech info

 for the CD600 plus: ?

 I have not identified every internal drive for each Apple external CD-ROM model.
-Sorry.
+It's possible your drive-case may have a replacment CD drive.

 If you are upgrading a Mac with a faster CD-ROM drive, please note that System 7 only recognizes a limited number of Apple drive models.
 CD-ROM drives such as the 8X or 12X drives were sold AFTER System 7, and so these drives may not be recognized as "Apple" drives by System 7.
 There are some "aftermarket" or "third party" software programs which allow Macs to use non-Apple drives, including packages which were sold with drives by other companies.
 Those software packages MAY, or MAY NOT, recognize the later Apple drives.
 There was an article about Apple's CD-ROM support in "C't Magazine" years ago; as of Sept 2005 a copy of that article is on this Web site.
 The article is by Andreas Beier, "The MacOS & third-party CD- and DVD-ROM drives".